IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 2 - DigitalOcean Droplets and Dokku Setup

 In 10-20 seconds we get the IP address of the created droplet.

-Open the IP droplet in the browser and finalize the installation of Dokku by adding the master key to the user's Dokku.
+Open the IP droplet in the browser and finalize the Dokku installation by adding the master key to the dokku user.

-Log into the droplet via SSH and prepare the droplet for the deployment of bots.
+Login into the droplet via SSH and prepare the droplet for the bots deployment.

-Take the image of the droplet from the DigitalOcean panel.
-It is from this image that droplets will be deployed for teams - each team gets a $10 droplet with 1Gb of memory and 1 CPU.
+Take the droplet image from the DigitalOcean panel.
+It is from this image that droplets will be created for teams - each team gets a $10 droplet with 1Gb of memory and 1 CPU.

 Delete the droplet, it is no longer needed.
-Droplets for teams will be deployed from the prepared image programmatically, using the DigitalOcean API.
+Droplets for teams will be created from the prepared image programmatically, using the DigitalOcean API.

 As a result of these modest efforts, all bots have identical (and quite redundant) computing power, all bots are isolated from each other and all bots are in equal conditions.